 - ~ 500mg

-- Early morning, on an empty stomach
+- early in the morning, on an empty stomach

-- Spoon with (olive) oil
+- spoon with (olive) oil

 - It is best to take capsules with a meal